 The rate of price decline that we estimate is more rapid than the drop in BEA's constant-quality price index for personal computers, which fell at an average annual rate of 21.5 percent over 1985-2002.
-Diagnosing the source of this gap would require an analysis beyond the scope of this paper.
-There are a host of possible reasons for the gap - including differences in source data, hedonic techniques, and the construction of price indexes - that should be explored in future research.
+Diagnosing the source of this gap requires an analysis beyond the scope of this paper.
+A host of possible reasons for the gap-including differences in source data, hedonic techniques, and the construction of price indexes-should be explored in future research.

 For the time being, however, we focus on the implications of this difference for the measurement of depreciation.
 Recall that the total change in a capital good's price over a given time period is the sum of depreciation and constant-quality price change (the revaluation effect).
-In the various specifications that we tested, we found that the estimate of the overall price change was tightly nailed down, while the individual components were less so; as a result, speeding up the decline in constant-quality prices had the effect of reducing the depreciation rate by roughly the same amount.
-Given this negative correlation between the components, the depreciation rate we estimated conditional on the constant-quality price change in our dataset would not be appropriate for use in conjunction with the NIPA measure of constant-quality prices for PCs, which falls more slowly than our measure.
-To produce a depreciation estimate that would be suitable for use in the NIPAs, we re-estimate the baseline regression after constraining the path for constant-quality prices in our data to conform with the BEA series.
-We impose this constraint by replacing the time dummies in equation 11 with the natural log of $(p_t^{PC,BEA}/p_t^{GDP})$ , which is forced to have a coefficient equal to one.
+In the various specifications that we tested, we found that the estimate of the overall price change was nailed down tightly, while the individual components were less so; as a result, speeding up the decline in constant-quality prices had the effect of reducing the depreciation rate by roughly the same amount.
+Given this negative correlation between the components, the depreciation rate we estimated conditional on the constant-quality price change in our data set would be inappropriate for use in conjunction with the NIPA measure of constant-quality prices for PCs, which falls more slowly than our measure.
+To produce a depreciation estimate suitable for use in the NIPAs, we reestimate the baseline regression after constraining the path for constant-quality prices in our data to conform with the BEA series.
+We impose this constraint by replacing the time dummies in equation (11) with the natural log of $(p_t^{PC, BEA}/p_t^{GDP})$, which is forced to have a coefficient equal to 1.